code-metrics-project/code-metrics/docs/README.md

 - how complexity is changing with codebase size,
 - how long pull requests take to review and merge,
 - how much churn has there been in the codebase,
-- DORA metrics (deployment frequency, change failure rate, time to restore service, lead time for changes), and
+- DORA metrics (deployment frequency, change failure rate, time to restore service, lead time for changes),
+- what quality gates are configured across repositories and services, and
 - custom combinations you create.

 <img src="/docs/img/pipeline_health.png" alt="Pipeline health" height="220em" />